Vandana0322T/Polarisation_Prediction/README.md

 # Detects polarized text (binary: 0/1) across 9 languages using a clean Hugging Face BERT baseline.
+A clean, reproducible Hugging Face baseline for binary polarization detection across 9 languages.
+The code trains per-language BERT classifiers, evaluates on a non-overlapping slice of train, and generates predictions for dev.

+# Method

+Model used:

+eng → bert-base-uncased

+all others → bert-base-multilingual-cased
+(swap in xlm-roberta-base later by editing one function)

+Tokenization: Hugging Face AutoTokenizer with dynamic padding (data collator).

+Training: HF Trainer with standard cross-entropy (num_labels=2).

+Validation: Stratified split from train (val_from_train, default 0.10).
+No overlap with training rows; split ids are saved for reproducibility.

+Predictions: Always run on dev/lang.csv.
+Writes id,prediction.
 # Project Structure
 polarization-baseline/